rippedpiracy/site/docs/Utilities/gens.md

 [**cathook.club**](https://accgen.cathook.club/) - Actual Generator for Steam Accounts, creates a Steam alt with no games, mostly used for cheating.

-[**thealtening.com**](https://thealtening.com/free/free-minecraft-alts) - Minecraft Token Generator.
+[**thealtening.com**](https://thealtening.com/free/free-minecraft-alts) - Minecraft Token Dispenser.
 Needs an external app for the accounts to work, not reccomended.